cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 1. Go to [Azure Portal](https://azure.portal.com/) and login or [Create an Account](https://azure.microsoft.com/en-us/free/)
 2. Click "Create resource"
 3. Select "AI + Machine Learning" then "Machine Learning service workspace"
-4. Fill in requried fields and select "Review + Create" then select "Create"
+4. Fill in required fields and select "Review + Create" then select "Create"
  </br> ![createamlresource][createamlresource]
 5. It will take a few minutes to create the resources needed for your workspace.
 Below is a list of all the resources that are created:
 </br> ![workspaceresourcelist][workspaceresourcelist]